sarahlehman/smalltownkitten/content/post/little-rant-6.md

 Anyway back to the carefree individual holding the gigantic vessel of popping corn.
 It is my belief that in reality no one is actually living their life this way.
-People are not straddling the back of the sofa and hopping over it with reckless abandon in order to get to their middle cushion.
+People are not straddling the back of the sofa and hopping over it with reckless abandon in order to get to the middle cushion.
 Why not?
 Well you might step on your friend’s phone.
 You might spill your hot, buttered pop all over the couch cushions.
 (Good luck getting *that* stain out.
 I would imagine there’s a lot of “blotting”